Forecasted Treatment Effects: Baseline case: Unobserved-Components FAT

 \end{rem}

-A key insight of this paper is that a correctly specified model (beyond Assumption 3) is not necessary to obtain unbiased forecasts of the counterfactuals.
+A key insight of this paper is that a correctly specified parametric model (e.g., a specific ARIMA model) is not necessary to obtain unbiased forecasts of the counterfactuals.
 In fact, as the next result shows, any forecast expressed as a weighted average of pre-treatment observations satisfies the unbiasedness condition.

 \begin{thm}[Unbiasedness for stationary or stochastic trends DGP] Let Assumption \ref{ass:Series} hold.
 Denote by ${\cal T}_{i}=\left\{ \tau-R_{i}+1,\ldots,\tau\right\}$ the set of $R_{i}$ time periods directly preceding the treatment date.
 Consider a weighted average of the pre-treatment outcomes: